JNehlsen/ttTools/README.md

 * I will do my best to keep this updated as TT changes.
 * I know next to nothing about chrome extensions, so the extension will not work for the time-being.
 The bookmarklet does.
-* <b>Toggle Animations dosen't fully work</b>, and until further notice that feature is discontinued.
-* <b>Tagging dosen't work fully</b>, and until further notice that feature is discontinued.

 ## A big thank you to :
 Steve Regester